 Most of the time, all it takes to fix a dry nose is a few good habits and some Snout Soother® balm.
 But if you don’t begin to see any improvement after making a few changes, consult with your veterinarian to explore allergy testing and get a checkup.

 Take note of other symptoms like fever, dry eye, lethargy, vomiting or diarrhea, or changes in appetite.
-In combination with a prolonged dry nose, symptoms like those could be a sign of more serious medical conditions, such as autoimmune conditions like discoid lupus erythematosus or pemphigus.
+In combination with a prolonged dry nose, symptoms like those could be a sign of more serious medical conditions, such as autoimmune conditions like discoid lupus erythematosus, pemphigus, or hyperkeratosis.

 Dry Dog Nose FAQs

-Can I put Neosporin on my dog’s nose?
+Can I put Neosporin on a dry dog nose?

 The short answer is no. You should avoid putting Neosporin anywhere your dog can easily reach with its tongue — like its nose — and use a dog-specific balm instead.

 Dr. Danel Grimmett, a veterinarian with Sunset Veterinary Clinic in Oklahoma, told the AKC that while “small amounts of Neosporin are not harmful,” the main concern is the potential to impact healthy gut bacteria, which can result in vomiting and diarrhea.
 Grimmett also explained that “a second potential cause of GI upset would be the lubricant base, which could also give them diarrhea, etc.”

 Baby oil is safe to use on fur, but it should be applied conservatively.
 Because it often contains chemicals and fragrances that aren’t digestible, you should keep it away from the mouth or areas of frequent licking.
 As always, consult your vet about home remedies ahead of time.